-If the host endorses the product – even if she is just playing the game and saying something like “wow, this is awesome” – it’s more than a product placement.
-If the payment for the endorsement isn’t expected by the audience and it would affect the weight the audience gives the endorsement, it should be disclosed.
-It doesn’t matter that the host isn’t an expert or the segment is humorous as long as the endorsement has credibility that would be affected by knowing about the payment.
-However, if what the host says is obviously an advertisement, in which case a disclosure probably isn’t necessary.
-For example, think of an old-time television show where the host goes to a different set, holds up a cup of coffee, says “Wake up with ABC Coffee.
+By expressing a positive opinion about the product – even if the segment just shows them playing the game against each other and reacting positively – the hosts are making endorsements, which is more than a mere product placement.
+If the audience doesn’t know the hosts are getting paid and if that information would affect the weight or credibility the audience gives the endorsement, it should be disclosed.
+It doesn’t matter that the segment is humorous or that the hosts aren’t experts.
+However, in some cases, a host may say something about a product that is obviously an advertisement, in which case a disclosure probably isn’t necessary.
+For example, think of an old-time TV show where the host goes to a different set, holds up a cup of coffee, says “Wake up with EFG Coffee.
 It’s how I start my day!” and takes a sip.

-Many social networking sites allow you to share your interests with friends and followers by clicking a button or sharing a link to show that you’re a fan of a particular business, product, website or service.
+Many social media platforms allow you to share your interests with friends and followers by clicking a button or sharing a link to show that you’re a fan of a particular business, product, website or service.
 Is that an "endorsement" that needs a disclosure?

-We realize that some platforms – like Facebook’s “like” buttons – don’t allow you to make a disclosure.
+We realize that some platform features – like Facebook’s “like” buttons – don’t allow you to make a disclosure.
 Advertisers shouldn’t encourage endorsements using features that don’t allow for clear and conspicuous disclosures.
-Whether the Commission may take action would depend on the overall impression of the endorsement – for example, whether consumers would consider “likes” to be material in their decision to patronize a business or buy a product.
+Whether the FTC would say a disclosure is needed may depend on the overall impression of the endorsement – for example, whether consumers would consider “likes” to be material in their decision to patronize a business or buy a product.

 However, an advertiser buying fake “likes” is very different from an advertiser offering incentives for “likes” from actual consumers.
 If “likes” are from non-existent people or people who have no experience using the product or service, they are clearly deceptive, and both the purchaser and the seller of the fake “likes” could face enforcement action.

-No, you aren’t liable for the changes the marketer made to your review.
-You could, and probably should, complain to the marketer and ask them to stop using your altered review.
-You also could file complaints with the FTC, your local consumer protection organization, and the Better Business Bureau.
+No. You aren’t liable for the changes the marketer made to your review.
+You could, and probably should, complain to the marketer and ask it to stop using your altered review.
+You also could report it to the FTC, your local consumer protection organization, and the Better Business Bureau.

 Is there special wording I have to use to make the disclosure?

-Do I have to hire a lawyer to help me write a disclosure?
+Do I have to hire a lawyer yo help me write a disclosure?

 No. What matters is effective communication.
-A disclosure like “Company X gave me [name of product], and I think it’s great” gives your readers the information they need.
+A disclosure like “Company X gave me [name of product] to try, and I think it’s great” gives your readers the information they need.
 Or, at the start of a short video, you might say, “The products I’m going to use in this video were given to me by their manufacturers.”
 That gives the necessary heads-up to your viewers (assuming you weren’t also paid by the manufacturers, in addition to getting the products for free, in which case you should disclose that you were paid).

 Do I need to list the details of everything I get from a company for reviewing a product?

 No. What matters is whether the information would have an effect on the weight readers would give your review.
-So whether you got $100 or $1,000 you could simply say you were “paid.”
+So, whether you got $100 or $1,000, you could simply say you were “paid.”
 (That wouldn’t be good enough, however, if you’re an employee or co-owner.)
-And if it is something so small that it would not affect the weight readers would give your review, you may not need to disclose anything.
+And if what you got is so small that it wouldn’t affect the weight readers would give your review, you may not need to disclose anything.

 It depends on the product and on what else, if anything, you got from the company.
-Saying that you got a product for free suggests that you didn’t get anything else.
+Saying only that you got a product for free suggests you didn’t get anything else.

 For example, if an app developer gave you their 99-cent app for free for you to review it, that information might not have much effect on the weight that readers give to your review.
-But if the app developer also gave you $100, knowledge of that payment would have a much greater effect on the credibility of your review.
-So a disclosure that simply said you got the app for free wouldn’t be good enough, but as discussed above, you don’t have to disclose exactly how much you were paid.
+But if the app developer also gave you $100, knowledge of that payment would have a much greater effect on that weight.
+So a disclosure that simply said you got the app for free wouldn’t be good enough, but, as discussed above, you don’t have to disclose exactly how much you were paid.